Our Faith

 What Lutherans believe: A faith founded on good news

-We are saved by the grace of God alone -- not by anything we do;
+We are saved by the grace of God alone -- not by anything we do as no one is good enough or can be good enough.

 Over the years, different Lutheran church bodies have been established and organized to meet the needs of Lutherans in communities and nations all over the world.
 The Evangelical Lutheran Church in America is the largest Lutheran group in North America, founded in 1988 when three North American Lutheran church bodies united: The American Lutheran Church, the Association of Evangelical Lutheran Churches and the Lutheran Church in America.
 Learn more about the History of the ELCA.